Home

 7. Do not check in all of your luggage with the airline.
 Although it is nice to get on a plane empty handed, especially during transit, what if all your luggage is lost?
 It is always good to keep some clothing with you in your carry-on luggage.
 The last thing you want to happen when you reach your destination is have only one set of clothing on you.
 What we do is keep at least one set of everything on our hand carry luggage.

-8. Mark your luggage in a distinctive way.
-You may have noticed that flight attendants' luggage is marked with lots of stickers in a non-organized manner.
-The reason is to "personalize" your luggage so that no one will mistakenly take your suitcase and you can identify your luggage from a far distance.
 9. Find out local laws and customs before you travel.
 Check out the do's and don'ts of the country you will be visiting before you go.
 Certain actions that mean very little in one country may mean something completely different (and offensive) in another country.
 For example, do not kiss in public areas when traveling in the Middle East or you could get arrested.

 10. Carry two credit cards from two different banks.
 If possible, carry credit cards from two different banks.
 If for any reason on credit card fails (or is lost or stolen), you have a backup card.